Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Quench Dynamics

 \section{Quench Dynamics}

-Recently, it was argued that the model \eqref{eq:hamiltonian_ladder} hosts a variety of QMBS for parameter choices $\Delta/\Omega \sim 0,1$ \cite{Pal_PhysRevB.111.L161101}.
-In this paper we present substantial evidence that in addition to QMBS, the system hosts other classes of anomalous quantum dynamics for a range of parameters.
-As per our current understanding of quantum quench dynamics of the model \eqref{eq:hamiltonian_ladder}, the following schematic illustrates the broad range of dynamical phenomena that this model hosts (see Fig.~\ref{fig:quench_dynamics_schematics_of_dynamical_phases}).
+Recently, it has been argued that the model \eqref{main:eq:hamiltonian_ladder} hosts a variety of QMBS for parameter choices $\Delta \sim 0,1$ \cite{Pal_PhysRevB.111.L161101}.
+In this paper, we present substantial evidence for the fact that, in addition to QMBS, the model \eqref{main:eq:hamiltonian_ladder} hosts other classes of anomalous quantum dynamics for a broad range of parameters.
+As per our current understanding, the schematic Fig.~\ref{fig:quench_dynamics_schematics_of_dynamical_phases} illustrates the broad range of quench dynamics that the model \eqref{main:eq:hamiltonian_ladder} exhibits.

-As $\Delta/\Omega$ is varied from $0\rightarrow\infty$ one encounters (i) weak ergodicity violation due to the presence of quantum many-body scars (QMBS) \cite{Pal_PhysRevB.111.L161101}, (ii) emergent approximate integrability-induced slow dynamics and approximate Krylov fractures.
-In the following sections, we present a detailed description of (ii), and only provide a brief recapitulation of (i).
+As $\Delta$ is varied from $0\rightarrow\infty$, one encounters (i) weak ergodicity violation due to the presence of quantum many-body scars (QMBS) \cite{Pal_PhysRevB.111.L161101}, (ii) emergent approximate integrability-induced slow dynamics, and approximate Krylov fractures.
+In what follows, we present a detailed description of (ii) and only provide a brief recapitulation of (i).